-The Associate Board is comprised of talented young professionals that have come together to spread awareness of ROW's mission through events, growing a volume-based donor pool, volunteer and coxswain recruiting, training and management.
+The Recovery on Water Associate Board is comprised of talented young professionals that have come together to spread awareness of ROW’s mission through events, growing a volume-based donor pool, volunteer and recruiting initiatives.

 Hemingway started her rowing career at New Trier High school in Winnetka, IL.
 After falling in love with the sport she competed in the 2010 Junior World Championships in the pair.
 After high school, Hemingway attended the University of Virginia.
 Rowing in the Varsity 8 all four years, her boat won the 2012 NCAA championship in the V8 and team title, 4 ACC gold medals, and Hemingway became an All American in her senior year.